big-data-and-economics/big-data-class-materials/syllabus/syllabus.md

 - With rare exceptions: You will not be given code to copy and paste to accomplish these data cleaning tasks, but instead given a set of instructions and asked to figure out how to write code yourself
 - You are encouraged to work together on problem sets, but you must write up your own answers (unless it is a group assignment)
 - All problem sets will be completed and turned in as GitHub repositories
-- I will drop the two lowest problem set grades
+- I will drop the lowest problem set grade

 #### What you will turn in: